tx-pts-dai/kustomize-yaml-validation-action/README.md

 ## Extended example

-In this example uses `alexellis/arkade-get` action to install the necesary dependencies:
+In this example uses `alexellis/arkade-get` action to install the necesary dependencies and set the input variable `kubeconform-verbose` to `true`:

 ```yaml
       - uses: alexellis/setup-arkade@v2